The Big Reunion: Series 1 (2013)

-Filming for the show began in late 2012, featuring the members of each band telling their individual stories about their bandmates and displaying their own personal lives nowadays, and later meeting together again for the first time in several years.
+Filming for the show began in October 2012, featuring the members of each band telling their individual stories about their bandmates and displaying their own personal lives nowadays, and later meeting together again for the first time in several years.
 Whilst all the other bands reunited several weeks before rehearsals began, Liberty X did not reunite until the night before, due to Michelle Heaton undergoing a double mastectomy.
 The rehearsals for the comeback performance took place at the Lilian Baylis Studio in London, beginning on 7 January 2013 and continuing for two weeks.
 Atomic Kitten's Kerry Katona was the last to arrive for rehearsals due to her being on This Morning talking about Dancing on Ice.
 The comeback performance took place at the Hammersmith Apollo on 26 February, and was broadcast on ITV2 on 28 March.

 Atomic Kitten's three founding members, Katona, Liz McClarnon and Natasha Hamilton, took part in the show.
 Honeyz's reformation came in the form of a third different line-up that consisted of founding members Célena Cherry and Heavenli Denton, and Mariama Goodman, who replaced Denton when she initially left the group in 1999, and vice versa when Goodman herself departed in 2000.
 Original member Naima Belkhiati decided not to take part in the reunion, so Cherry called up Goodman as her replacement.
-Additionally, Five only reunited as a four-piece as founding member and lead singer J Brown backed out at the last minute, claiming that he no longer wants to be in the public eye, having initially attended previous meetings for the show.
+Additionally, Five only reunited as a four-piece as founding member and lead singer Jason "J" Brown backed out at the last minute, claiming that he no longer wants to be in the public eye, having initially attended previous meetings for the show.
 During filming for the show, the remaining four members, Abz Love, Sean Conlon, Ritchie Neville and Scott Robinson, discussed the possibility of auditioning a new fifth member.
 After they put out a notice, three people auditioned to join the band – ex-Northern Line member Dan Corsi, model and singer Luke Boyden, and Nathan Rawlings, who made it to judges' houses on The X Factor in 2010 as part of boy band The Reason.
 All auditionees were unsuccessful, however; Five continued on with just the four of them.